KeroVieux/qmkbuilder/README.md

 2. add localstorage for separate different user
 3. add database to store configuration for everybody(couch DB)
 4. add watch file updating to auto compile to .js
+5. add bulma.io as a new face
+6. have not done yet...

 ## Setup
 To set up the project for development, run `npm install` in the root of the project to install dependencies.